Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Defining the task of multiple-eigenvalue phase estimation

 In this section we define the goal of estimating multiple eigenvalue phases of some unitary $U$.
 When the input state $\ket{\Psi}$ is supported on multiple eigenstates, choosing a single $k$ does not suffice, simply since knowing Eq.~\eqref{eq:phase_function} at a single point $k$ does not give a unique solution $\{A_j,\phi_j\}$ \cite{Obrien19Quantum}.
 A simple way to circumvent this problem is thus to estimate `densely': estimating $g(k)$ for all integers $0\leq k\leq K$ would allow us to fit up to $O(K)$ $(\phi_j,A_j)$ pairs.
 However, this does not saturate the Heisenberg limit as shown in Theorem \ref{thm:heisenberg_limit}, hence we need to come up with a different method.

 Separate from this, the full eigenspectrum of an arbitrary $N$-qubit unitary $U$ has up to $2^N$ unique values, making it impossible to describe in polynomial time in $N$.
-In addition, the spectral content of the input state $\ket{\Psi}$ could be very dense, with many eigenvalues clustered together instead of separated by gaps, and the probability for these eigenvalues, $A_j$, could be sharply concentrated or uniformly spread.
+In addition, the spectral content of the input state $\ket{\Psi}$ could be very dense, with many eigenvalues clustered together instead of separated by gaps, and the overlap for these eigenvalues, $A_j$, could be sharply concentrated or uniformly spread.
 To deal with general input states, Ref.~\cite{Somma19Quantum} thus formulated the quantum eigenvalue estimation problem (QEEP): instead of estimating individual phases, the focus is on estimating the spectral function $A(\phi)$ in Eq.~\eqref{eq:spectral_function} with some resolution.
+We recall the precise definition of this problem in App.~\ref{app:QEEP}, Def.~\ref{def:QEEP}.
+In our case, we focus on the case where the initial state only has a non-zero overlap with a small number $n_\phi$ of eigenvectors of $U$, and we want to estimate eigenphases corresponding to each of them.
+Here is our precise definition of the problem to be solved: